davatorium/rofi/doc/rofi-manpage.markdown

  * Char
  * Boolean

-The boolean option has a non-default command-line syntax, to enable option X  you do:
+Boolean options have a non-default command-line syntax.
+Example to enable option X:

     -X